Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 3. Prepare All Tools You Need

 Before aiming in, you’ll need to prepare all the tools necessary for installing the sight.
-A prepared shooter is an effective shooter!

 You’ll need the mounting plate, red dot, your gun, and other accessories mentioned in the sight’s manual.